nmlynch94/com.darkanddarker.DaD/README.md

 # Installation Methods.
 Choose one.
 (This is not available on Flathub due to them not allowing Wine applications)
 ### Release Bundle (easiest)
-- Here is a one liner to make sure all dependencies are installed and also install the latest release.
-This will likely take several minutes if flatpak is newly installed NOTE: The first launch will take a long time and appear to be doing nothing.
-Winetricks is installing dependencies and it's installing the dependencies from the blacksmith installer exe.
-- Known Issues (these are all generic wine + blacksmith issues, not unique to this flatpak):
-  - Closing the launcher only works if you right click -> exit on the task bar, and then wait several seconds.
-Clicking the 'x' freezes the client.
-Even this sometimes does not work and will have to be killed.
-Launching from steam will help this because then clicking "stop" in steam will kill all processes.
-    - If on the steam deck, skip all the next few steps and just right click on the shortcut in the applications menu -> Add Steam Shortcut.
-    - In steam, choose "Games" -> "Add Non-steam shortcut"
-    - Choose any program and choose Add, just to create an entry
-    - Right click on the new entry -> Properties
-    - Set Set target = "/usr/bin/flatpak", Launch Options = "run com.darkanddarker.DaD", "start in" should be empty.
-    - Also feel free to edit the name of the shortcut
-  - During installation after the launcher is open, the installer looks garbled because it seems to overlay all displayed numbers on top of itself.
-It is working and you can watch the progress bar.
-The play button will show when it is done.
-  - Minimize the blacksmith launcher after game launch, or your clicks will bleed through the client when you try to swing.
-  - You may need to alt tab out and in once after launch for clicks to register.
-  - Credentials don't save on login, so you need to enter username and password every launch.
-  - Update doesn't always work.
-In these cases, I click the cog -> scan and repair -> close after the progress bar fills and open again.
 ```
 curl -fSsL https://raw.githubusercontent.com/nmlynch94/com.darkanddarker.DaD/main/install-dad-launcher.sh | bash
 ```
 For the first run, winetricks dependencies will need to install.
 I recommend running via the cli one time in order to make sure nothing is frozen.
 You can launch from the application menu going forward.

 ```
 flatpak run com.darkanddarker.DaD
 ```